svenbolte/wp-print/readme.txt

 # WP-Print
-Contributors: GamerZ PBMOD
+Contributors: GamerZ, PBMod
 Donate link: http://lesterchan.net/site/donation/
-Tags: print, printer, wp-print
+Tags: print, printer, wp-print, pdf-output, newspaper style
 Requires at least: 4.0
-Tested up to: 5.3
+Tested up to: 5.4.2
-Stable tag: 2.58.1
+Stable tag: 9.2.58.1

-Displays a printable version of your WordPress blog's post/page.
+Displays a printable version of your WordPress blog's post/page and creates pdf files of posts and pages or pdf of last 20 posts in newspaper style

+## Why this fork?
+needed some german language translations integrated and a slim ability to output as pdf for offline readers and a newspaper style

 ## Description